kevarifin14/kevinarifin.com/content/posts/2026-01-18-on-the-acquisition-of-antifragility.md

 ---
 title: "On the Acquisition of Antifragility"
 date: "2026-01-18"
-description: "A steady wage is comfortable — but it carries little information.
-Reflections on trading startup volatility for stability, and how that increased antifragility."
+description: "A steady wage is comfortable, but it carries little information.
+Reflections on trading startup volatility for stability and how that increased antifragility."
 ---

 A steady wage is comfortable, but it carries little information.
 No matter what you do this week, the paycheck is the same.